- Study Abroad

 - The Vincentian Difference

 Providing a helping hand to those in need is inspiring and humbling work.
-Helping to change lives in an inspiring experience—one that enhances the study abroad experience.
+Helping to change lives is an inspiring experience—one that enhances your time abroad through direct contact with local communities and organizations.
 By engaging in service-learning activities, you’ll make a difference in the lives of those you work with at local schools, in soup kitchens, or in other locations throughout our cities.
 Through our Academic Service-Learning offerings, you’ll work with the community while fulfilling course-based experiential education requirements, a truly Vincentian education.

 - Vibrant Excursions throughout Rome, Paris, and Seville